 We wanted to post things many times, always too busy to do it.
-But now, with the hurricane – we just have to share with you this story.
-And – after 5 weeks since it we just got an internet connection to use for a few moments – so, here it is…
+But now, hit by the hurricane – we just have to share with you this story.
+And – after 5 weeks since that, we just got an internet connection to use for a few moments – so, here it is…

 Path of Maria – born to kill.
 She turned from her path just to go through whole length of Dominica with maximum impact.
-The red point is where our both houses were.
+The lower red point is close to where our both houses were.

 Day 0 – Monday (18th of September 2017)

 When the shockingly nasty hurricane Irma chopped through Caribbean islands some 10 days before, it went very close to Dominica but didn’t really hit it.
 We all on our small island breathed easier.
 Perhaps too easy.
 A new tropical storm announced by media supposed to be not so bad, and again not to go over Dominica.
 Lots of us didn’t pay attention to it, thinking that after Irma the worst is over.
 Well, not exactly.
 It wasn’t.
 Reports eventually changed, but until last moment we were told that while Tropical Storm Maria may become a hurricane by time of crossing through Leeward Islands, it should be a small one and pass off the Dominica coast, somewhere on the sea closer to Guadelupe.
 We should just get some rain and a bit of wind.
 Terrible misjudgments by meteo services made us all just mildly worried.
 Somehow it reminded me of misinformation about the terrible storm Erika which damaged our island some two years before.
 Then too we were told the path of the storm should be east of Dominica, not affecting us directly.
 It was just at the last hour before it devastated our little country that instead of promised safe passage, Erica showed on meteo maps hitting us directly.
 Way too late to do anything.

 morning after hurricane.
 Shocking landscape near our home.